Cotoombe History, Family Crest & Coats of Arms

 Over in Steeple Gidding another record of the family was found.
 "Here was a large mansion, the residence of the Cotton family; the avenue to it still remains, and some of the existing cottages are built of the materials which formed the stables."

-Important Dates for the Cotoombe family
+Early History of the Cotoombe family

 This web page shows only a small excerpt of our Cotoombe research.
 Another 219 words (16 lines of text) covering the years 1630, 1687, 1752, 1549, 1582, 1621, 1598, 1621, 1585, 1652, 1633, 1570, 1631, 1594, 1662, 1621, 1702, 1661, 1679, 1630, 1687, 1635, 1712, 1679, 1681, 1689, 1702, 1695, 1748, 1644, 1717, 1679, 1695, 1695 and 1701 are included under the topic Early Cotoombe History in all our PDF Extended History products and printed products wherever possible.